Bloemfontein: Orange Free State (1854–1902)

 The Orange Free State was an independent Boer Republic in southern Africa during the second half of the 19th century.
 Extending between the Orange and Vaal rivers, its borders were determined by the United Kingdom of Great Britain and Ireland in 1848 when the region was proclaimed as the Orange River Sovereignty, with a seat of a British Resident in Bloemfontein.

-As the capital of the Orange Free State Republic the growth and maturing of the republic resulted in the growth of Bloemfontein.
-The city constructed numerous public buildings that remain in use today, facilitated by the governance of the republic and compensation from the British for the loss of the diamond rich Griqua Land area.
-The old Orange Free State's presidential residence the Old Presidency is currently a museum and cultural space in the city.
+As the capital of the Orange Free State Republic, the growth and maturing of the republic resulted in the development of Bloemfontein.
+The city constructed numerous public buildings that remain in use today, facilitated by the republic's governance and compensation from the British for the loss of the diamond-rich Griqua Land area.
+The old Orange Free State's presidential residence, the Old Presidency, is currently a museum and cultural space in the city.

 A railway line was built in 1890 connecting Bloemfontein to Cape Town.
-The railway line provided a centrally located railway station, and proved critical to the British in occupying the city later.
+The railway line provided a centrally located railway station and proved critical to the British in occupying the city later.

-The writer J. R. R. Tolkien was born in the city on 3 January 1892, though his family left Orange Free State (now Free State province, South Africa) following the death of his father, Arthur Tolkien, when Tolkien was three (1895).
+The writer J. R. R. Tolkien was born in the city on 3 January 1892.
+However, his family left Orange Free State (now Free State province, South Africa) following the death of his father, Arthur Tolkien, when Tolkien was three (1895).
 He recorded that his earliest memories were of "a hot country".

-In 1899 the city was the site of the Bloemfontein Conference, which failed to prevent the outbreak of the Second Boer War.
-The conference was a final attempt to avert a war between Britain and the South African Republic.
-With its failure the stage was set for war, which broke out on 11 October 1899.
+In 1899, the city was the site of the Bloemfontein Conference, which failed to prevent the outbreak of the Second Boer War.
+The conference was a final attempt to avert a war between Britain and the South African Republic, and its failure set the stage for war, which broke out on 11 October 1899.

 On 13 March 1900, following the Battle of Paardeberg, the British captured the city and built a concentration camp nearby to house Boer women and children.
-In 1913, the National Women's Monument was constructed on the outskirts of the city to commemorate all Boer civilians which died in concentration camps during the war.
+In 1913, the National Women's Monument was constructed on the outskirts of the city to commemorate all Boer civilians who died in concentration camps during the war.

-The hill in town was named Naval Hill after the naval guns brought in by the British in order to fortify the position against attack.
+The hill in town was named Naval Hill after the naval guns brought in by the British to fortify the position against attack.